A toast to the roast.

 And tastes just as good, too.
 After all, there is a reason why some dishes become dated (for your consideration: ambrosia), and others become classic.
 This juicy, herb-roasted pork tenderloin may not be trendy, but it does deserve a place in anyone’s recipe collection for its ease, juicy flavor fragrant with sage and rosemary, and crowd-pleasing comfort.

-You may also enjoy: Roast Chicken With Lots of Herbs and Italian Sausage and Peppers
+You may also enjoy: Perfect Roast Chicken and Homemade Chunky Applesauce

 Here, I have called for two one-pound (or so) pork tenderloins.
 This will be faster to cook than one larger one.
 And if you would like a nice, brown crust on the tenderloin, sear it in a hot, oiled pan for about a minute on each side first.
 Then transfer the tenderloin to the sheet pan and bake.
 I have not seared the meat here, however, for time-saving — and extra-pan-washing — reasons.
 Also, when served pre-sliced on a platter, some of the visual effect of the browning is lost.
 (It does add some good flavor, though.)